-Sdr, the Developed Interfacial Area Ratio, is expressed as the percentage of additional surface area contributed by the texture as compared to an ideal plane the size of the measurement region.
+Sdr is the Developed Interfacial Area Ratio.
+It is the percentage of surface area that the surface texture adds to an ideally smooth and flat surface of the same cross-sectional area as the measurement region.

 An Sdr of 0.023% means that if you have an ideally smooth surface, then you add the surface texture, the surface area will be 0.023% larger.

 Sdr can be calculated over a particular band of spatial wavelengths that matter for our application.
 We define that band by applying a short and long filter.
 If, say, we know that a coating is most affected by features between 0.2 µm and 2.0 µm, we can apply a 0.2 µm short filter and a 2.0 µm long filter, then calculate Sdr over just that band.

 Surface area impacts how well a coating will adhere, how well a liquid will wet a surface, how well ink will fill a print roller, etc. If we measure the size of the surface area, however, the result will depend on the lateral scale size of the features that we include in our measurement.

 Imagine trying to measure the length of the coast of Florida.
 You’ll get one answer if you set out on a cruise ship and follow the shoreline.
 But in a smaller vessel, you could sail into every bay, so your measurement would be longer.
 If you swim into every cove, or step around every rock and pebble on the shore, the results would be longer yet.

 The same is true of surface area: we will get progressively larger numbers as we include smaller and smaller lateral scales (spatial wavelengths) in the analysis.
 For a 2D profile, like the one below, we will get different answers if we use a shorter and longer ruler.
 The smaller the features we include in the measurement, the longer the overall length we will measure.